Sunday, November 20, 2011 – Victoria, BC, Canada to Ft. Lauderdale, Florida, USA

 After boarding and take-off, I find the in-flight meal offerings are not impressive.
 Basically they can sell you snack packs…there are no dinner entrees or even sandwiches available, despite having them listed on the menu.
 I guess it is such a short flight, they don’t expect passengers to want to eat, but I do!
 Oh well, I’ll soon be spoiled with all the choices of food aboard the cruise ship.
 Being a bit hungry today won’t hurt.
 I didn’t think the Thai Chicken Wrap I had for lunch would be my main meal today!
 I have a glass of Coke and pull out one of my breakfast bars which I always have handy when travelling.
 As with the last flight, this flight is full.
 Both aircraft are operated by Continental, but have United on the outside of the aircraft and also inside the airport with signage.
 They merged awhile ago, but I guess I wasn’t paying much attention at the time.

 After my arrival at Ft.
-Lauderdale airport, my friends and I find each other (thank goodness for cellphones), and we catch a taxi to our hotel, the Alhambra Beach Resort.
+Lauderdale airport, my friends and I find each other (thank goodness for cellphones), and we catch a taxi to our hotel, the Alhambra Beach Resort (no longer in business).
 The driver doesn’t know where our hotel is, so I end up turning on the data services on my iPhone so we can use Google Maps to navigate there.
 The Alhambra is a funky, small property, but the rooms are spotlessly clean, and it is only a half block to the beach.
 Time for bed after this 18 hour marathon session with the airlines.